Tomahawk chop

-The tomahawk chop is a sports celebration most popularly used by fans of the American Florida State Seminoles, Atlanta Braves baseball team, the Kansas City Chiefs American football team, and the English Exeter Chiefs rugby union team.
-The chop has been the source of controversy for decades and has been characterized as a racist caricature of Native American culture.
-The "chop" has also been performed at the high school level, where hundreds of teams continue to use Native American names and imagery, which has been a factor in the movement to change these practices.
+The tomahawk chop is a sports gesture popularly used by fans of the American Florida State Seminoles, Atlanta Braves baseball team, the Kansas City Chiefs American football team, and the English Exeter Chiefs rugby union team.
 The tomahawk chop involves moving the forearm forwards and backwards repeatedly with an open palm to simulate a tomahawk chopping, and is often accompanied by a distinctive cheer.
 The Atlanta Braves also developed a foam tomahawk to complement the fan actions.

+The chop has been the source of controversy for decades and has been characterized as a racist caricature of Native American culture.
+The "chop" has also been performed at the high school level, where hundreds of teams continue to use Native American names and imagery, which has been a factor in the ongoing movement to change these practices.

 Florida State University

 It is not known when the tomahawk chop was invented.
 However, it is claimed by a former Florida State University president that it was invented by the Florida State University Marching Chiefs in the 1980s to complement their war chants.
 The action was adopted by fans of the FSU Seminoles over the following years.
-Despite this, the university's board does not endorse the action stating "Some traditions we cannot control...
+Despite this, the university's board does not endorse the action stating, "Some traditions we cannot control...
 It's a term we did not choose and officially do not use".

 Kansas City Chiefs

 The Chiefs first heard it in November 1990, when the Northwest Missouri State band, directed by 1969 Florida State graduate Al Sergel, did the chant.

 "It is a direct descendant of Florida State," said Chiefs promotions director Phil Thomas.
 "The band started doing the tomahawk chop, and the players and (coach) Marty Schottenheimer loved it."

 The tomahawk chop has evolved into a pregame tradition at home games.
 Chiefs cheerleaders had long used their hands to bang on a large drum to the beat of the tomahawk chop, sometimes replaced by a former player or local celebrity using a large drum stick, all while the crowd performs the chop action.
 Since 2020, however, Kansas City Chiefs cheerleaders have been required to lead the chop with a closed fist rather than the traditional open palm.

+Before the 2024 Super Bowl, the Kansas City Chiefs were criticized by Native American advocacy groups for their use of the chop.
+Rhonda LeValdo of the group Not in Our Honor described the tomahawk chop as synchronized racism.
+The Kansas City Indian Center, the Not in Our Coalition, End Racism KC, and the National Congress of American Indians have called on the team to change their name and end the tomahawk chop.